forwardemail/email-templates/README.md

 [![made with lass](https://img.shields.io/badge/made_with-lass-95CC28.svg)](https://lass.js.org)
 [![license](https://img.shields.io/github/license/niftylettuce/email-templates.svg)](LICENSE)

-> Create, preview, and send custom email templates for [Node.js][node].
+> Create, [preview][preview-email], and send custom email templates for [Node.js][node].
 Highly configurable and supports automatic inline CSS, stylesheets, embedded images and fonts, and much more!
+Made for sending beautiful emails with [Lad][].
 >
 > **NEW**: v3.0.0 is released!
 See the [2.x branch][2-x-branch] documentation if you're using an older version